 Great-granddaughter Helen Louise Gaumer (1921-2008) was born on July 18, 1921 in Logansport, Cass County.
 She does not seem to have married but rather lived with her parents for many years in Logansport.
 She earned a living over the years with General Tire Company as a quality control inspector.
 He belonged to the Veterans of Foreign Wars auxiliary i Logansport and the Brotherhood of Locomotive Engineers Auxiliary.
 As her health failed in older years, she was admitted to Memorial Hospital in the city.
 She passed away there on May 17, 2008.
 Father Tim Kroeger led the funeral service.

 Son Milton Herman Gaumer (1866-1942) was born on Nov.
-27, 1866 in or around Tipton, Cass County, IN.
-He married Mary Elizabeth Coil (July 5, 1858-1926), daughter of Jesse and Caroline A. (Helm) Coil.
-They made a home in Lawn Ridge, IL and produced these sons -- Homer Joeslyn Gaumer, William "Asher" Gaumer and Harry James Gaumer.
-The family grieved at the death of their son Harry at age 2 in 1901 and then again at the grisly deathof son Asher at age 17 in 1913.
-He is believed to have been sued by Sarah A. Zimmerman in 1896 over a dispute involving the sale of land.
+27, 1866 in or around Tipton Township, Cass County, IN.
+He grew to manhood on the family farm and learned the trade of carpentry.
+In November 1889, when he was 23 years of age, Milton married 20-year-old Mary Elizabeth Coil (July 5, 1869-1926), daughter of Jesse and Caroline A. (Helm) Coil.
+They made a home in Lawn Ridge, IL and produced eight children -- Mahlon Conover Gaumer, Jesse Milton Gaumer, Homer Joeslyn Gaumer, William "Asher" Gaumer, Harry James Gaumer, Walter Coil Gaumer, Mary Cleo Middleton and Amelia Carol Cheatham.
+The family grieved at the death of son Jesse at 38 days of age on Sept.
+18, 1892 -- son Harry at age two in 1901 -- and at the grisly death of son Asher at age 17 in 1913.
+He is known to have been sued by Sarah A. Zimmerman in 1896 over a payment dispute involving the sale of land.
 The case was appealed all the way to the Indiana Supreme Court, was ruled upon in July 1899 and noted in the Logansport Pharos-Tribune.
+The family relocated to LaPrairie Township, Marshall County, IL and were there in 1900, with Milton continuing his work earning a living as a carpenter.
+They moved again during the decade of the 1910s to the village of Speer in Valley Township, Stark County, IL, as shown on the federal census enumeration of 1920.
+While in Speer, he operated a carpentry shop on McKinley Avenue, assisted by his eldest son Mahlon.
 Sadly, Mary Elizabeth succumbed at the age of 68, in Peoria, Peoria County, IL, on Dec.
 17, 1926.
-He spent his final years in Peoria and died on Jan.
+Milton spent his final years in Peoria County and died in Lawn Ridge on Jan.
 31, 1942 at the age of 75.
 Interment was beside his wife in Lawn Ridge Cemetery in Marshall County, IL.
 [Find-a-Grave]

 ~ Son Jonathan Gaumer ~